orestisfl/compilation-database/README.md

 - `dir`: What name to use for the cloned directory.
 By default, it is inferred from the `url`.
 - `clean`: Commands used to clean the repository before building.
+- `requirements`: What this item requires to be successfully built
+    - `build-dep`: Packages to be installed with `apt-get build-dep`
+    - `packages`: Packages to be installed with normal `apt-get install`

 ### Examples